jrance/chat-orchestration-codex-v2/docs/DEV_PROXY.md

 When the proxy bundle is omitted, the runtime falls back to the system trust store (`verify=True`).
 When present, the bundle is loaded into an `ssl.SSLContext` that is shared by the token and gateway clients.

+## httpx compatibility

+httpx 0.28 removed the long-standing `proxies=` keyword in favour of `proxy=` (or proxy-aware transports).
+The engine inspects the available parameters on `httpx.AsyncClient` at runtime and automatically chooses the correct wiring, falling back to an `AsyncHTTPTransport(proxy=...)` when neither keyword is available.
+No additional configuration is required when upgrading httpx.

 ## Exporting the Fiddler certificate

 1. Open Fiddler and ensure HTTPS decryption is enabled.